GLOBAL MARKETS-Bonds rise on weak data; gold in worst week since June

 By David Gaffen and Herbert Lash

-NEW YORK, Sept 13 (Reuters) - U.S. Treasury yields fell on Friday after weak U.S. data on retail sales and consumer sentiment, while oil and gold prices also fell with bullion headed for its worst week in two months as concerns eased about a potential strike against Syria.
+NEW YORK, Sept 13 (Reuters) - U.S. Treasury yields fell on Friday after weak U.S. data on retail sales and consumer sentiment, while oil fell and gold was headed for its worst week in two months as concerns eased about a potential strike against Syria.

-Most U.S. and European stock indexes rose, though an index for global stocks hugged break-even as investors looked ahead to next week's key policy meeting of the U.S. Federal Reserve.
+Most U.S. and European stock indexes rose, though an index for global stocks was flat, as investors looked ahead to next week's key monetary policy meeting of the U.S. Federal Reserve.

-Analysts expect the Fed to begin to dial back its $85 billion a month in bond purchases, a program that has restrained interest rates and boosted the price of risk assets.
+Analysts still expect the Fed will begin to reduce its $85 billion a month in bond purchases, a program that has restrained interest rates and boosted the price of risk assets.

 Investors say he might tighten monetary policy more quickly than the other main candidate, Fed Vice Chair Janet Yellen.